influx6/streamable.dart/README.md

 ###Candies:

-#####Candy 1: CappedStream
+#####Candy 1: Streamable and CappedStream
+	Streamable is the standard streaming handler,you simple create one and send off your items,also a stream waits till it gets a function through its listen function,once it gets that,then it begins to propagate,it can be paused,resume, also allows attaching a function to it,to get notify everytime it drains all item in the stream using the ondrain function.
-	Has a maximum set amount of items allowed in the stream,if it passes the total set size,it flushes all items away
+	CappedStream Has a maximum set amount of items allowed in the stream,if it passes the total set size,it flushes all items away.

 	CappedStreamable<int> buffer = new CappedStreamable<int>(200);
 	buffer.add(1);